-At the conclusion of the investigation, the Whistleblower Investigation Officer will report their findings to the Group Manager - Legal & Compliance (or an alternate senior lawyer or senior executive if the Group Manager - Legal & Compliance is implicated in the Misconduct giving rise to the investigation) who will determine the appropriate response in accordance with this Policy, any other applicable Company Policies, and any applicable legislation.
+At the conclusion of the investigation, the Whistleblower Investigation Officer will report their findings to the General Counsel (or an alternate senior lawyer or senior executive if the General Counsel is either implicated in the Misconduct giving rise to the investigation or is acting as the Whistleblower Investigation Officer) and an appropriate response in accordance with this Policy will be determined along with any other applicable Company Policies, and any applicable legislation.
+The findings of the investigation should be documented.